rdacomp/CollapseOS/recipes/sms/kbd/README.md

 In this recipe, I do have a SR latch on hand, so I'll use it. `TH` triggering will also trigger that latch, indicating to the MCU that it can load the next character in the '164.
-When it's done, we signal the SMS that the next char is ready by reseting the latch.
+When it's done, we signal the SMS that the next char is ready by resetting the latch.
 That means that we have to hook the latch's output to `TR`.

 Nibble selection on `TH` doesn't involve the AVR at all.
 All 8 bits are